Xingyu-Liao/LCAT/README.md

 # LCAT
 long-read error correction algorithm for transcriptome sequencing data
 ## 1.Introduction
-LCAT is a wrapper algorithm of MECAT in order to reduce the loss of isoform diversity while keeping MECAT’s error correction performance.
-LCAT uses the sliding window strategy to filter low identity rate regions with a certain coverage in the alignment step.
-According to the different categories of the candidate-read areas, the consensus reads are obtained.
+LCAT (An isoform-sensitive error correction for transcriptome sequencing long reads) is a wrapper algorithm of MECAT, to reduce the loss of isoform diversity while keeping MECAT's error correction performance.
+The experimental results show that LCAT not only can improve the quality of transcriptome sequencing long reads, but also keeps the diversity of isoforms.
 ## 2.Installation
 ### Install LCAT
 ```